 - Making IBM Great Again With Artificial Intelligence

 - Is Teradyne an Industrial Robot Stock Yet?

 Don’t recognize that last company?
 That’s because it went bankrupt and we lost all our money on that position.

 No matter how smart you think you are, the market will always find a way to make you look like a complete tool.
 That’s why we don’t offer up advice, and why the vast majority of our investment dollars are tied up in dividend growth stocks, something we detailed in our report on Quantigence – A Dividend Growth Investing Strategy.

 No matter how promising a company you invest in, there is always company-specific risk that can take you out.
 Don’t put all your eggs in one basket because some Fool gave you a “stock tip” about a tiny 5G stock that’s about to become “the next Microsoft.“

 Underlying the 12 broad categories we cover are more than 70 different emerging and disruptive technology verticals which we write about on an ongoing basis.
-We’re helping you understand technologies – both disruptive and emerging – so that you can make better investment decisions.
+We’ll cut through the buzzwords to help you understand technologies – both disruptive and emerging – so that you can make better investment decisions.